-This chapter discusses the potential impacts of the proposed project on the biodiversity values of the subject site.
-Both direct and indirect impacts have been considered in the impact assessment, with direct impacts being primarily related to vegetation and habitat removal and indirect impacts relating to alteration to hydrological regimes and increase edge effects, resulting from such impacts.
+This chapter discusses the potential impacts of a future development on the biodiversity values of the subject site, based on the future zoning of the subject site.
+Both future direct and indirect impacts have been considered in the impact assessment, with direct impacts being primarily related to vegetation and habitat removal and indirect impacts relating to alteration to hydrological regimes and increase edge effects, resulting from such impacts.
+Prescribed impacts, although not considered separately, are mainly covered by the sections on direct impacts as detailed below.

 Impacts to endangered ecological communities, threatened flora and threatened fauna are also discussed within this chapter.
-A number of avoidance, mitigation and compensatory measures have been proposed to address the impacts of the proposed project, and are provided in Chapter 5.
+A number of avoidance, mitigation and compensatory measures have been proposed to address the impacts of the proposed project and are provided in Chapter 5.